 - External PhD Students supervised by NUTRIM staff

 NUTRIM's dynamic PhD programme is composed of courses, trainings and workshops offered by Maastricht University, FHML, and NUTRIM.

 NUTRIM provides great opportunities for academic growth, professional interactivity and networking by having visiting Professors give master classes for PhD Students and young Postdocs.
 During these Master classes, around 6 participants present their ongoing research followed by discussion and feedback from the expert.
 Apart from the PhD Students doing the presentations, other PhD Students are also welcome to attend.

 All 1st and 2nd year PhD Students are encouraged to participate in the NUTRIM Capita Selecta, cutting-edge lectures wherein leading institutional scientists discuss their expertise.
 Capita Selecta are organised biannually offering approx. 18 lectures per year.
 Each lecture takes 45 minutes, followed by 15 minutes of discussion.
-Schedule of part 1 2017.
+Schedule part 2 September - December 2017.

 No registration required.